williamsd4808/TigerZone/README.md

 ## Java Server

-To run the Java server from a different directory, you need to include the `classpath` option, i.e.
+To run the Java server, use the shell scripts provided.

-`$ java -classpath rel/dir/ Class`

-To run the server from the root of the project, run

-`$ java -classpath src Start`

- Replacing 'Start' with the appropriate endpoint